yuri0206/odin-recipes/README.md

-# This project allows users to view several recipes from differnt files using fundamental html knowledge.
+#This project allows users to view several recipes from differetn files using fundimental html knowledge.
+#Such as list, links, paragraphs, and etc...